 Please read the following important information regarding COVID-19 and jury service.

-- No new criminal jury trials will be commenced prior to July 1, 2020.
-No new civil jury trials will be commenced prior to October 1, 2020.
+- No new criminal or civil jury trials will be commenced prior to October 1, 2020.

 - If you are a potential juror with questions about your on-call period, please call (800) 569-7658.